 STEP #4 Optimize your posts with researched keywords

-This is one of the most important steps to do if you want to optimize your blog posts – you have to make them keyword rich.
+This is one of the most important basics of search engine optimization for bloggers that helps to optimize blog posts.
+You have to make them keyword-rich!

 Write for readers first, then think about search engines.
 If it’s impossible to read your text because of how keyword packed it is – overthink your strategy and find a way to reduce used keywords or make them work better in the text.
 Yes, it’s a lot of work!Write for readers first and only then think about search engines!
 Click To Tweet